lightstep/otel-launcher-java/README.md

 # Lightstep OpenTelemetry Configuration Layer for Java

-_NOTE: the code in this repo is currently in alpha and will likely change_
+_NOTE: This is in beta and is expected to GA in Fall 2020._

 This is the Lightstep package for configuring OpenTelemetry